 Whatever your reasons for joining Veganuary, I applaud you for taking the steps to join in with the challenge.
-But, if you’re beginning to wonder how the hell you’re going to make it through the month, here are some simple tips to help you along the way.
+If you’re beginning to wonder how the hell, you’re going to make it through the month, here are some simple tips to help you along the way.

 Cook Books & Magazines

 If cooking is your thing and you’re looking forward to trying some new recipes, you won’t be disappointed.

 With so many books and brightly coloured Instagram feeds to choose from, there’s no shortage of inspiration.
 Veganuary have many recipes available to try too.